Web under local loads – Hand calculations

 Unfortunately, it seems that it isn’t, and I will show it to you with our frame as an example.

 Let’s take a look at what we know so far.
-You already know that we can treat bracings as an elastic support with stiffness K. Also if there are no bracings (K=0) the buckling coefficient in our case is 2.0.
+You already know that we can treat bracings as elastic support with stiffness K. Also if there are no bracings (K=0) the buckling coefficient in our case is 2.0.
 On another side, if the bracings are indestructible (K = infinity) the buckling coefficient is 0.7.
 What we don’t know is, what happens between those two states.
 It is easy to show this on a simple drawing:

 Luckily for us, LBA can provide us with all the answers that we need.
 I will simply make a model of such frame, and I will check the critical load multiplier for different stiffness of this elastic support.
-This way we can draw conclusions about how bracing stiffness influence buckling length of the columns!
+This way we can draw conclusions about how bracing stiffness influences the buckling length of the columns!

 To do the check I have created a model that would resemble a wall bracing in a hall building.
-The columns are from I sections (but with “strong axis” in the other direction.
+The columns are from I sections (but with a “strong axis” in the other direction.
 The horizontal element is a round pipe (acting as a part of a bracing system).
-I ignored implementing roof rafters etc. I simply assumed that they are correct, and I have made a support in “Y” direction at the top.
-There is also an elastic support in the top right corner of the frame in “X” direction:
+I ignored implementing roof rafters etc. I simply assumed that they are correct, and I have made support in the “Y” direction at the top.
+There is also elastic support in the top right corner of the frame in the “X” direction: